-- Quantitative data on some aspects of children's digital activity is collected regularly as part of broader surveys. - Information is regularly gathered to inform policies on children and the digital environment.
-However, this relies primarily on third-party sources, and there are limited opportunities to commission new data on children's digital activity. - However, little or no dedicated funding is available for research on children and the digital environment. - Policies are monitored and evaluated but not systematically.
-It depends on the needs at a particular time or when policies are being considered.
+- Quantitative data on some aspects of children's digital activity is collected regularly as part of broader surveys. - Surveys of children's experiences of risks, harms and digital well-being are undertaken on an ad-hoc and irregular basis. - Information is regularly gathered to inform policies on children and the digital environment.
+However, this relies primarily on third-party sources, and there are limited opportunities to commission new data on children's digital activity. - Regarding research funding, there are occasional special initiatives to gather evidence about children and the digital environment. - Monitoring and evaluation of national policies on this topic is ad hoc, infrequent and not systematic.

-High Medium Low Other
+High Medium Low Not present

 Regular data collection X

-Other information supports X
+Data on risks, harms and digital well-being X

+Information systems X

-National research fund X
+National research fund Х

 Monitoring and evaluation X